 In a minimalist bedroom with limited space, proportion and scale are a great way to have fun with the design.
 Creating a focal point in a small space can be difficult, so turning fixtures into features is key.

 This simple fix can be; the charisma of an oversized lampshade or the allure of metallic accents.
 Life-size art presented as a wall mural can also do the trick.
-Instead of framing your favorite prints, turn them into huge feature walls instead.
+Instead of framing your favourite prints, turn them into huge feature walls instead.
 Proportion doesn’t have to make sense.
 Large murals like this stylish World Political Rustic Map wall mural are a quick way of giving your room some interest.

 Love world travel as much as we do?
 Our collection of map wallpaper designs will instantly inject personality into your space!